 - Most cats find the door easy to use

-- Some cats and other animals can unlock the door on their own
+- Some cats can unlock the door on their own

 It appears that the company offers great customer service, helping to fix doors and solve problems even after the 3-year limited warranty has expired.